SAP-samples/abap-platform-rap100/README.md

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).

-## ℹ️About the ABAP RESTful Application Programming Model
+## About the ABAP RESTful Application Programming Model
 [^Top of page](#)

 > The **ABAP RESTful Application Programming Model (RAP)** is at the heart of the ABAP Cloud development model (ABAP Cloud) for implementing transactional scenarios.